Twilight, Dawn, and Dusk

 There are three types of twilight:

-Astronomers define the three stages of twilight – civil, nautical, and astronomical – on the basis of the Sun's elevation which is the angle that the geometric center of the Sun makes with the horizon.
+Astronomers define the three stages of twilight on the basis of how far the Sun is below the horizon.

 Civil Twilight, Dawn, and Dusk

 Civil twilight occurs when the Sun is less than 6 degrees below the horizon.
 In the morning, civil twilight begins when the Sun is 6 degrees below the horizon and ends at sunrise.
 In the evening, it begins at sunset and ends when the Sun reaches 6 degrees below the horizon.